camcl/poolimputeSNPs/README.md

 * *run_workflow.sbatch*, *run_workflow_prophaser.sbatch*: adapt the `#SBATCH` flags.

 * *run_workflow.sh*: adapt the option `-c 16` accordingly to the number of available CPU on your system and in your sbatch commands.
 Also adapt the paths to be bind in the container at running.

-* *merge_sort_vcf_files.sh*: replace the line `module load bioinfo-tools && module load bcftools/1.9` with the appropriate instructions for making _bcftools_ available on the cluster you use.

-### Inspect the results

-TODO: What in what folder?

 ## Usage without a container